 Response: The 90% plans include a state-of-the-art paddling portage ingress and egress with a kayak/canoe rail to make the portage as easy and efficient as possible.
 Also included in plans is an ADA handicapped ingress egress ramp.

+Question #161: Have the riparian rights been secured from the church or rivers edge condos?
 Response: The city has met several times and is working out agreements with both of these entities.